Pesquisar neste blogue

 utopy in revelry

-breaks in ancient scenery,
+breaks through ancient scenery,

-voices to subvert
+leads to subvert

 this crazy fluid reality